Clinton-Davis/davisEstate/README.md

 ## Features

-- Manage listings, realtors, contact inquiries and website users via admin
+- The admin user may manage listings, agents, users and contact inquiries from the admin area.
-- Role based users (staff and non-staff)
-- Display listings in app with pagination
+- Staff members may login to the admin area whale normal users many but may login.
+- Pagination is at 6 listing per page
-- Ability to set listings to unpublished
+- The staff members have the ability to set listings to unpublished if they would like to take it off the market.
-- Search listings by keyword, city, state, bedrooms and price (Homepage & search page)
+- Users may search listings by keyword, city, state, bedrooms and price from the Homepage & search page.
-- List realtors on about page with “seller of the month” (Control via admin)
+- A list of agents are on the about page with “seller of the month” that is controled via admin area.
-- Listing page should have fields listed below
+- Listing details page has all the data about the house listed below.
-- Listing page should have 5 images with lightbox
+- Listing details page has 8 images, 1 main image and 6 interior images with 2 for floor plan (if avalible) all connected by the lightbox.
-- Lightbox should scroll through images
+- The Lightbox scrolls through images.
-- Listing page should have a form to submit inquiry for that property listing
+- The listing detial page has a form that can be submited to inquire about a property listing.
-- Form info should go to database and notify realtor(s) with an email
+- The inquire is saved to the database and the agent looking after the listing is notify via email.
-- Frontend register/login to track inquiries
 - Both unregistered and registered users can submit form.
-If registered, can only submit one per listing
+If registered, can only submit one per listing.

-## Code Example

-Show what the library does as concisely as possible, developers should be able to figure out **how** your project solves their problem by looking at the code example.
-Make sure the API you are showing off is obvious, and that your code is short and concise.

 ## Deployment